Residency In Health Service Psychology

 Finally, postdoctoral residents may elect to participate in research opportunities within the JHS Department of Psychology or with the Department of Psychiatry and Behavioral Sciences at the University of Miami, Miller School of Medicine.
 Postdoctoral residents are always encouraged to develop and implement their own research designs or conduct collaborative research with other disciplines within the medical center community.
 Postdoctoral residents who elect this rotation will be required to participate four hours per week, in addition to their clinical responsibilities, for a minimum of three months.
 Additional three-month rotations can be considered at the discretion of the research coordinator, principal investigator and clinical supervisor.

-The training philosophy and goals of the Postdoctoral Residency Program in the Department of Psychology are consistent with the philosophy, mission and goals of both Jackson Health System and the University of Miami Leonard M. Miller School of Medicine and are modelled on specialty specific board certification requirements.
+The training philosophy and goals of the Postdoctoral Residency Program in the Department of Psychology are consistent with the philosophy, mission and goals of both Jackson Health System and the University of Miami, Miller School of Medicine and are modelled on specialty specific board certification requirements.

 There are eight (6) positions available for the Postdoctoral Residency Training class of 2018-2019 in the following Specialty Practice Areas:

-- Clinical Child Psychology- Behavioral & Cognitive (DBT-A) (One Position)
+- Clinical Child Psychology- Pediatric Behavioral Medicine (One Position)

 - Clinical Health Psychology- Adult Consultation and Liaison (Three Positions)